 Certified green: what’s that?

-Many certification programs have emerged in recent years, again raising the question: which are for real?
+Yet as many green certification programs have emerged in recent years, the question becomes: which are for real?
 How do you know they’re not just certifying any hotel that pays a fee, or letting businesses rate themselves without any independent verification?
 Which certifiers insist on regular recertification and continuous improvement?

 Here are green certifiers you can trust.
 They all take their roles as watchdogs of sustainability seriously.
 Look for their logos on the websites and brochures of hotels and other tourism operators.